7 Proven Ways to Defeat Silo Mentality at the Workplace

 Silo mentality infographic EngageBay

-1. Nurture a Unified Vision
+1. Nurture a unified vision

-It’s quite common for your sales, marketing, and customer service teams to set goals that will benefit their respective department, and at the same time, conflict with another team’s goals.
+It’s quite common for your sales, marketing, and customer service teams to set goals that will benefit their respective department and, at the same time, conflict with another team’s goals.
 Silo mentality starts at the management level.
-Therefore, it’s up to department managers to co-operate and find ways of countering this problem.
+Therefore, it’s up to department managers to cooperate and find ways of countering this problem.

 By creating a unified vision that the entire workforce understands, the various teams in the company can build their objectives with that vision in mind.

-This will build greater trust between teams, and help everyone adopt a big-picture view of goals, rather than only focusing on their own department.
+This will build greater trust between teams and help everyone adopt a big-picture view of goals rather than only focusing on their own department.

-2. Use Collaboration Tools
+2. Use collaboration tools

-With digital collaboration tools, you can unite remote teams, and foster smooth communications and workflows, even when your employees are scattered around the globe.
+With digital collaboration tools, you can unite remote teams and foster smooth communications and workflows, even when your employees are scattered around the globe.
 For example, try introducing the following:

 • Project management platforms – Preferably one with chat and commenting and real-time collaboration features, like Xebrio, Asana, or ClickUp.